OSIRIS-REx, NASA's mission to asteroid Bennu

 How much does OSIRIS-REx cost?

-How OSIRIS-REx works
+How OSIRIS-REx worked

 Bennu is a near-Earth asteroid, meaning its orbit carries it close to Earth.
 Small worlds like Bennu, which is just 500 meters (a third of a mile) across, can have their orbits altered by small forces like heat emission in ways we don’t fully understand.
 These forces can add up over time and mean the difference between an asteroid missing Earth or slamming into it.
-OSIRIS-REx will study one of these forces, called the Yarkovsky effect.
+OSIRIS-REx studied one of these forces, called the Yarkovsky effect.

 OSIRIS-REx touches Bennu NASA's OSIRIS-REx spacecraft successfully collected a sample from asteroid Bennu on October 20, 2020.Video: NASA Goddard